jcolag/entropy-arbitrage/2023-01-05-unnatural-selection.md

 Like an entirely normal person, Pulaski keeps her brush stashed in the back of a drawer of clothes.
 We know that normal people do this, because Riker and Data both *look* there, specifically to find the brush.

 Also, people still use hairbrushes?
-She doesn't use some weird laser device, nanobots that condition and disentangle her hair, or even...I don't know, a [Flowbee](https://en.wikipedia.org/wiki/Flowbee)?
+She doesn't use some weird laser device, nanobots that condition and disentangle her hair, or even...I don't know, a {% wiki Flowbee|Flowbee|en %}?

  > **PICARD**: Welcome back, Doctor.
 Come.